Next Generation Service Partnership

 Schools that are committed to implementing undergraduate public service programs that share the core components of the ASU Public Service Academy will be selected to participate in the NexGen Service Active Planning Cohort.
 For one year, the Volcker Alliance and ASU Watts College will provide the Active Planning Cohort access to a range of support to inform and accelerate their planning and implementation efforts including: seed funding, strategic planning, project management support, facilitation, engagement of thought partners, documentation and synthesis, communications strategy assistance, and organized opportunities for peer-to-peer learning.
 Schools in the Active Planning Cohort will have ample space to share ideas, challenges, successes, and lessons learned with participating peer institutions.

-The first Active Planning Cohort which will begin work in July 2020, will include:
+The first Active Planning Cohort, which began work in July 2020, includes:

 - The City University of New York, Baruch College, Austin W. Marxe School of Public and International Affairs